How to Course Correct in Your Marriage

 Germs can easily enter the body through the eyes, nose and mouth.
 Keeping our hands away from the face can prevent germs from getting in through these entry points.

 Throughout the gospels, Jesus visited with the sick and offered them comfort and healing.
 Likewise, he charges us to care for and comfort those who are sick.
 While we should show love to those who are battling illness, we should also be wise in choosing to expose our families to certain illnesses.
 Just as the current stay at home orders suggest, it is best for our families to stay home and minimize contact with people who are sick until they are better.
-Instead, call friends or family on the phone or through a video conferencing app like Zoom or Skype.
+Instead, call friends or family on the phone or through a video conferencing app like Zoom.
 You can also write letters or emails to say hello.
 There are many ways to show love to others while social distancing.

 If you or your kids have caught any illness, try to minimize your contact with other people in your home.
-If at all possible, try to isolate yourself to a few areas in your house so that you are not spreading germs throughout your home.
+When possible, try to isolate yourself to a few areas in your house so that you are not spreading germs throughout your home.
 If you do touch an item that is shared with other family members (like the TV remote), be sure to sanitize it when you’re done.

 It’s important to teach your kids cough etiquette.
 If they cough or sneeze, whether it be from allergies or an illness, teach them to cough or sneeze into their elbow, and not their hand.
 If your child sneezes, have them sneeze or blow their nose into a disposable tissue.
 Then throw it away immediately.
 Next, have your kids always wash their hands or use hand sanitizer after coughing or sneezing to prevent the spread of any illness.